EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 $this->repository->add($weatherQuery);
 ```

 This one is interesting.
 This one is a text book example of a side effect that we can easily write a test for using mocks.
-The mock in this case would be of the `WeatherQueryRepository` dependency and we would veryfy that its `add` method gets called with the expected parameter.
+The mock in this case would be of the `WeatherQueryRepository` dependency and we would verify that its `add` method gets called with the expected parameter.
 This unit test would be impossible to write without mocks, because the result of this call to `WeatherQueryRepository`'s `add` is not captured nor returned as part of `getCurrentWeather`'s result.
 The only insight that a test case could have into this aspect of `getCurrentWeather`'s execution is via a mock.

 The test case that covers this line is `testGetCurrentWeatherCallsOnTheRepositoryToSaveANewWeatherQuery`.